navishwadhwa/navishwadhwa.github.io/blog/_posts/2021-05-05-flagellar-motor-resources.md

 ---
 {% include JB/setup %}

-Following up on the @APSDBIO tweetorial about the bacterial flagellar motor, here are a few links to resources where you can learn more about this marvelous machine and its biophysics.
+Following up on the @APSDBIO tweetorial on the bacterial flagellar motor, here are a few links to resources where you can learn more about this marvelous machine and its biophysics.

 ### Reviews
 [Berg 2003](https://arjournals.annualreviews.org/doi/10.1146/annurev.biochem.72.121801.161737){:target="_blank"}